gvwilson/sensibleadventures/iffy/iffy.md

 The ship picked up speed
 as her propellors churned the sea behind them into a white froth.
-Uncle Jack's hands danced across the control panel, telling the ship's core to tilt the sails past their redline to balance the increased thrust at the stern.
+Uncle Jack's hands danced across the control panel, telling the ship's core to tilt the sails all the way to their stalling line to balance the increased thrust at the stern.
 The ship swayed more wildly with each passing wave as she traded stability for speed.